wp-plugins/ez-portfolio/readme.txt

 === EZ Portfolio ===
 Contributors: Webbisivut.org
 Donate link: http://www.webbisivut.org/
-Tags: wordpress, plugin
-Requires at least: 4.1
+Tags: wordpress, plugin, portfolio, responsive, masonry Requires at least: 4.1
 Stable tag: 1.0.1

 == Description ==

 EZ Portfolio is easy to use customizable portfolio plugin for WordPress.
 It allows you to easily showcase your work in a beautiful way.
 EZ Portfolio has 4 different hovering effects: classic, simple, push (up and down) and door.
 You can customize these effects on settings panel.
 These settings has also unlimited colors.
+EZ Portfolio is responsive and has masonry layout.

 Demo available at: http://webbisivut.org/ez-portfolio/